storm-light/pong/README.md

 # pong
 Pong On Steriods

-- included is a hand-written Makefile that builds the executable and links dependencies in order to generate a Mac OS X application
+- included is a Makefile that builds the executable and links dependencies in order to generate a Mac OS X application